contributorshipcollaboration/credit-translation/README.md

 ## New contributors welcome!

+See our [Instructions for Contributors](https://contributorshipcollaboration.github.io/projects/translation/instructions/)

 All contributors are bound by the [code of conduct](https://github.com/marton-balazs-kovacs/tenzing/blob/master/CODE_OF_CONDUCT.md).

-## Contributing to translations

-See our [Instructions for Contributors](https://contributorshipcollaboration.github.io/projects/translation/instructions/)

-## For programmers and project coordinators
+## Notes for programmers and project coordinators

 How the translation file is created:
 JSON->new file table of finished languages .md->HTML